Dreaming381/TextMeshDOTS/README.md

      a given project.
 The generated assets are placed into `Resources` folder.
 The `BackendMesh` is expected
     at that location by the runtime, while the generated materials can be placed anywhere you like.

-  - **Prepare fonts** Please note that pretty much any font such as "Arial" in Windows actually constists of multiple font files (e.g. one for `regular`, one for `bold`, one for `italic`, one for `bold italic`.
-There can be many more to provide variations of font width (regular, condensed, expanded etc), font weigth (bold, sembibold, black etc), italic, different optical design sizes etc. You need all of these files to enable TextMeshDOTS to automatically select the right font when you apply different `FontStyles`.
+  - **Prepare fonts** Please note that pretty much any font such as "Arial" in Windows actually consists of multiple font files (e.g. one for `regular`, one for `bold`, one for `italic`, one for `bold italic`.
+There can be many more to provide variations of font width (regular, condensed, expanded etc), font weight (bold, sembibold, black etc), italic, different optical design sizes etc. You need all of these files to enable TextMeshDOTS to automatically select the right font when you apply different `FontStyles`.
    In TrueType Collection fonts, a number of pre-defined variants are stored within just one `ttc` file.
-   Variable fonts are simular to TrueType Collection fonts, however the files are much smaller because the variants are mathematically defined via parameters influencing the shape of the bezier curves.
+   Variable fonts are simular to TrueType Collection fonts, however the files are much smaller because the variants are mathematically defined via parameters influencing the shape of the Bezier curves.
 TextMeshDOTS can simulate bold and italic when those variants are missing, however this should be the exception and not the default.
       1. To use `System Fonts` (fonts that can be found on target device at runtime), drop the `ttf` `ttc` and `otf` files into a folder of your choice under `Assets`.
 Click on the font asset and uncheck `Include Font Data` to ensure